thu-coai/DA-Transformer/README.md

 DA-Transformer currently supports two up-sampling strategies to determine the DAG size:

-- ``--upsample-base source``: Recommended in machine translation or tasks have similar length inputs and outputs.
+- ``--upsample-base source_old``: Recommended in machine translation or tasks have similar length inputs and outputs.
 The DAG size will be determined by the source length during both training and inference.
 In this case, ``--upsample-scale`` is usually set to a fixed number, indicating that the DAG size is a fixed multiple times of the input length.
-You do not need to train a length predictor and can disable it by setting ``--length-loss-factor`` to 0.
+You do not need to train a length predictor and can disable it by setting ``--length-loss-factor`` to 0. (``--upsample-base source`` is similar but gives a slightly smaller DAG size, because it does not count the <bos> and <eos> tokens when measuring the length of inputs.)
 - ``--upsample-base predict``: Recommended in other tasks.
 The DAG size will be determined by the golden target length during training and the predicted length during inference.
 In this case, ``--upsample-scale`` is usually set to a range, such as 4~8, indicating that the DAG size is between 4 and 8 times of the input length.
 It diversifies the DAG structures to promote the model generalization.
 You need to train a length predictor by setting ``--length-loss-factor`` a greater value than 0 (usually 0.1).

 ### Speed up with Lightseq